crystal-ball/componentry/lib/README.md

 second parameter.

 #### Render as
-Each component should accept an as so that an element can have the HTML tag or a React component specified as the base.
+Each component should accept an `As` prop that can be used to specify what a component should be rendered as.
+Using an upper case `As` for the prop allows us to directly use the prop in the template without needing another variable (b/c JSX component must be upper case).

 #### Shortcut Properties
 Allow any subcomponent to be passed as a paremeter to the parent component for simple